qwertie/ecsharp/lemp/install.md

 For very esoteric reasons (long story short: blame Microsoft), LeMP/LLLPG are distributed in two separate parts: the Single-File Generator (Custom Tool), and the syntax highlighter.

-So, browse to the `Lib\LeMP` folder and run `Lib\LeMP\LoycFileGeneratorForVs.exe` to install the LeMP & LLLPG Custom Tools (a.k.a.
+So, run `Lib\LeMP\LoycFileGeneratorForVs.exe` to install the LeMP & LLLPG Custom Tools (a.k.a.
 Single-File Generators).
 Make sure your version of Visual Studio is listed, and click Register (install).

 ![](lemp-install-2.png)